Elsie Dinsmore: Elsie Dinsmore in popular culture

+An early mention is Jean Webster's When Patty Went to College (1903: 102): on the complications of having invented a Lieutenant Kijé-like figure: " I see a whole series of sequels stretching away into the future It's worse than the Elsie Books!"

 The Elsie series is mentioned in Emily Climbs (1925), the second book of a series by Lucy Maud Montgomery, better known for Anne of Green Gables.
 The eponymous heroine is told derisively to "go and read the Elsie books!"

 The Elsie series is mentioned in Chapter 19 of Jo of the Chalet School (1926) the second book of a school series by Elinor Brent-Dyer.
 Josephine Bettany, the main character, an avid reader, lies injured in bed after a skating accident.
 When Jo complains that she has read everything she has, Dr. Jem offers her the Elsie books.
 Jo accepts them doubtfully, proclaiming that they were about an 'awfully good little girl' and there were 'dozens' of them, but is soon digging eagerly into Elsie's saga.
 (The books featured include Elsie Dinsmore, Elsie's Holidays at Roselands, Elsie's Girlhood, Elsie's Womanhood, Elsie's Motherhood, and Elsie's Children.)
 Ultimately, Josephine decides to carry on the series by writing about Elsie's children (Eddie, Harold, and Herbert).

-In the film “Love on the Run”(1936) Clark Gable as a reporter fabricating a story tells a skeptical heiress played by Joan Crawford: “Well I know it sounds a little, well, a little Elsie Dinsmore, but it’s true.”
+In the film Love on the Run (1936), Clark Gable as a reporter fabricating a story tells a skeptical heiress played by Joan Crawford: "Well I know it sounds a little, well, a little Elsie Dinsmore, but it's true."

-In the 1938 film "Man-Proof," starring Myrna Loy and Franchot Tone, Tone's character sarcastically remarks "Elsie Dinsmore's in love," commenting on Loy's stated plan to seduce her friend's husband, with whom she'd had a previous relationship.
+In the 1938 film Man-Proof, starring Myrna Loy and Franchot Tone, Tone's character sarcastically remarks "Elsie Dinsmore's in love", commenting on Loy's stated plan to seduce her friend's husband, with whom she'd had a previous relationship.

 Approximately 25 minutes into the classic play and film The Man Who Came to Dinner (1939), Sheridan Whiteside, played by Monty Woolley, refers to his secretary Maggie as Elsie Dinsmore in the following line, said in a sarcastic tone: "Come back at eight-thirty.
 We'll play three-handed (cribbage) with Elsie Dinsmore."